Hedapang/astro_xray/README.md

 x86_64-pc-linux-gnu-libc2.31

-<u>You can always find your PLATFORM in the heasoft-6.31/ directory (i.e. the name of a sub-directory)</u>
+<ins>You can always find your PLATFORM in the heasoft-6.31/ directory (i.e. the name of a sub-directory)</ins>

 Once you finish this step, open a new terminal and try: